Owen Miller Player Props: Brewers vs. Twins

 Owen Miller At The Plate

-- Miller is hitting .315 with 11 doubles, four home runs and eight walks.
+- Miller has 11 doubles, four home runs and eight walks while batting .308.

-- Miller is batting .333 during his last games and is on a five-game hitting streak.
+- Miller has reached base via a hit in 38 games this season (of 50 played), and had multiple hits in 12 of those games.

+- Miller has picked up an RBI in 16 games this season (32.0%), with more than one RBI in three of those contests (6.0%).

-- He has scored a run in 17 games this season, with multiple runs four times.
+- He has scored in 17 games this season (34.0%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.